brarbrb/ai-powered-curriculum/README.md

 ### Clustering for Trend Analysis
 - Applied **K-means clustering** from `sklearn` library to identify major areas in job listings and course content.

+### PCA decomposition
+- PCA was used to reduce high dimensional vectors of words to 2 dimensions for visualization purposes

+### NLP
+- NLTK library is used for standar NLP purposes: removing stopwords and senamtics, tokenization, vectorization.

 ---